-To successfully implement Model blocks, before organizing your model into components, consider their requirements and limitations.
-By understanding requirements and limitations upfront, you are better prepared to use Model blocks.
+Before referencing models, consider model reference requirements and limitations.
+By understanding the requirements and limitations upfront, you are better prepared to reference models successfully.

 You can reference a model more than once in a model hierarchy unless the referenced model has any of these properties: